hawk198723/hawk198723/README.md

 👋 Hi, I’m Jason Wang.

-🌱 I’m currently a jr full stack developer.
+🌱 I’m currently a Jr. full stack developer.

 📫 I'm from San Diego, CA and you can reach me @ https://www.linkedin.com/in/jason-x-wang/